 Created to encourage unstructured play, each of the Rustik pieces offers an array of climbing, height and exploration opportunities, allowing multiple children to build their strength and skill in a socially inclusive environment.
 The Rustik Australian Hardwood is sourced from sustainable forestry resources, with the timber stripped of the sapwood to reveal the stunning grain of the natural timber.

-The centrepiece of this space is the stunning Daintree climbing system, featuring a 6.3m Australian Hardwood Timber post that extends above three concentric steel arches.
-The play experience is focussed on refining gross motor skills and challenging children to grow, with moving pommels set at various heights to be traversed across the system.
+The centrepiece of the Pelican Waters Waterfront Park, is the stunning Daintree climbing system, featuring a 6.3m Australian Hardwood Timber post that extends above three concentric steel arches.
+The play experience is focused on refining gross motor skills and challenging children to grow, with moving pommels set at various heights to be traversed across the system.
 Risk is scaffolded throughout the experience, so only children with the courage and ability to do so will be capable of reaching the highest climbing pommels.

 The incorporation of the stainless-steel elements offers a different visual and tactile experience for users.
 Low maintenance and incredibly durable, the stainless-steel appears organically formed as part of the structure itself.